EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

   * Go to that IRODS datasets collection and observe a collection for the new dataset with a unique id.
   * Go to the IRODS collection for that dataset and observe that all the expected files are present.
 One can do <code>iget</code> for the various files to create local copies for assessment.
   * Go to /ebrc/workspaces/events and note that, in the case of a virgin install, a single event file exists.
 Do an <code>iget</code> on that file to obtain a local copy and verify that it has the correct information given the dataset and the action taken.
-  * Go to the Jenkins website dashboard and observe that the successful build count has increased by the number of job builds called by the jobFile.txt (i.e., one job runs for each project).
+  * Go to the Jenkins website dashboard and observe that the successful build count has increased by the number of job builds called by the jenkinsCommunicationConfig.txt (i.e., one job runs for each project).
-  * Presently, the data only goes to the console output.
-But opening the console output should display the single line entries for all the events in the events folder, each prepended with a timestamp.
-In the case of a virgin run, only 1 event will appear.
+  * Connect the the ApiDBUserDatasets schema for each project instance provided in the projectList.txt and insure that the event was properly captured and the dataset was properly parsed.
+The sample dataset includes a gene list.
+The list is only relevant for PlamsoDB, but that should not prevent its inclusion in other database instances.

 # How to Develop in this Env